go-pantheon/fabrica-kit/README.md

+# fabrica-kit

+**fabrica-kit** is a package that provides a general function for **go-pantheon**.
+It provides the components of routing distribution and load balancing, link tracing, metrics, etc., which can be easily combined into **go-pantheon**.
+It is based on [kratos](https://github.com/go-kratos/kratos).

-# go-pantheon
+## go-pantheon

 **go-pantheon** is a game server framework that is ready to use.
 It provides a general server framework for microservices, allowing you to quickly build a high-performance and highly available game server cluster.

-## vulcan-kit

-**vulcan-kit** is a package that provides a general function for **go-pantheon**.
-It provides the components of routing distribution and load balancing, link tracing, metrics, etc., which can be easily combined into **go-pantheon**.
-It is based on [kratos](https://github.com/go-kratos/kratos).

 ## Components